trailofbits/dylint/dylint/README.md

 ## MSRV policy

-A bump of Dylint's MSRV will be accompanied by a bump of at least Dylint's minor version.
+A bump of the Dylint library's MSRV will be accompanied by a bump of at least Dylint's minor version.

 Put another way, we strive to preserve Dylint's MSRV when releasing bug fixes, and to change it only when releasing new features.